 We verify the photo and name on your ID to ensure you are the correct test taker.
-You can use any government issued (i.e. driver license, passport) or a student ID that has your clear, recognizable photo.
+You can use any government issued (i.e. driver's license, passport) or a student ID that has your clear, recognizable photo.

 Honorlock offers technical support 24/7 to assist students before, during, and after their proctored tests.
-If you need any assistance, contact our support agents by live chat using the link in the Honorlock window.
+If you need any assistance, contact the support agents by live chat using the link in the Honorlock window.
 Always contact Honorlock support via chat if you encounter problems during the exam!

 If you are being prompted for an access code you are most likely not in Google Chrome or you do not have the Honorlock Chrome Extension.